 The following books were authored or edited by William & Mary faculty members and published in 2019.
-Books are listed in alphabetical order within the following categories: arts & sciences and education.
+Books are listed in alphabetical order within the following categories: arts & sciences, education and law.
 Additional categories may be added throughout the year as more books are published.
 The information contained herein was submitted by the authors.
 Additional books may be submitted via this online form. - Ed.

 Brides, Mourners, Bacchae: Women's Rituals in Roman Literature

 The book explores women's place in weddings, funerals, Bacchic rites, and women-only rituals in Roman literature, and the ways women were able to exercise influence, even power in Rome in the late Republic (1st c.
 BCE) to Flavian times (1st c.
 CE).
 The first large-scale analysis of this body of work from a feminist perspective, the book makes a compelling case that ritual was an important lens through which Roman authors explored the problems of women's agency, subjectivity, civic identity, and self-expression.

 Published by Johns Hopkins University Press, 2019 | More information

 Cellular Biophysics and Modeling: a primer on the computational biology of excitable cells